itszerrin/AI-Gallery-Wrapper/README.md

 Before generating an image, you need to set up your configuration.
 Open the `config.json` file in the root directory.
 The configuration file has the following parameters:

+- `"model"`: The Model you'd like to use.
+A list of them can be found under res/models/models.json.
+Copy the name and insert it into the JSON.
 - `"steps"`: The number of steps the AI should take during the generation process.
 - `"sampler_name"`: The name of the sampler to be used.
 - `"width"` and `"height"`: The dimensions of the generated image.